Ken Dickson

 Ken was one of the stalwarts of wheelchair curling in Scotland and also played a pivotal role in the development of the Borders and Kinross Wheelchair Curling Clubs.
 Ken was a successful international curler representing both Scotland and Great Britain.
-He was a two time World Champion in 2004 and 2005 and a 2006 Paralympic silver medalist in Torino.
+He was a two time World Champion in 2004 and 2005 and a 2006 Paralympic silver medalist in Turin.

 During the he played second for team England, finishing in sixth place.

 Dickson died on 15 February 2013 at the Victoria Hospital, Kirkcaldy.